A Charged and Neutral Spin-$4$ Currents in the Grassmannian-like Coset Model: Conclusions and outlook

-We have constructed the charged primary spin-$4$ currents (\ref{rtilde}) with the coefficients (\ref{gcoeff}) and the neutral primary spin-$4$ current (\ref{W(4)}) with the coefficients (\ref{dvalue}) and (\ref{Ddenom}) by calculating the particular poles in the OPEs between the previously known charged or neutral currents and using the fundamental OPEs (\ref{OPEspin1spin1}) with the help of rearrangement lemmas for the operators in \cite{BBSS}.
+We have constructed the charged primary spin-$4$ currents (\ref{rtilde}) with the coefficients (\ref{gcoeff}) and the neutral primary spin-$4$ current (\ref{W(4)}) with the coefficients (\ref{dvalue}) and (\ref{Ddenom}) by calculating the particular poles in the OPEs of the previously known charged or neutral currents and using the fundamental OPEs (\ref{OPEspin1spin1}) with the help of rearrangement lemmas for the operators in \cite{BBSS}.
 The coefficients appearing in the coset fields of these new currents depend on the three generic parameters appearing in the Grassmannian-coset model (\ref{coset}).

 It is an immediate question to ask how we can construct the ${\cal N}=2$ supersymmetric extension for the charged and neutral spin-$4$ currents by regarding them as the highest components of ${\cal N}=2$ multiplets.
-So far, we did not calculate the first order pole for the OPE between the charged spin-$3$ current and the neutral spin-$3$ current.
+So far, we did not calculate the first order pole for the OPE of the charged spin-$3$ current with the neutral spin-$3$ current.
 It is an open problem to check whether there exists a new quasi primary operator or not.
-It is also nontrivial to obtain the complete OPE between the charged spin-$3$ current and itself because this contains the adjoint two free indices.
-As long as the total spin appearing on the left hand sides, which is less than or equal to six, is concerned, then it is obvious to determine the complete OPEs between the charged spin-$2$ current and the charged (or neutral) spin-$4$ currents by using the results of this paper.
-The next open problem is to obtain the charged spin-$5$ currents which can be determined by the previous OPE between the charged spin-$3$ current and itself by focusing on the first order pole and the neutral spin-$5$ current which can be fixed by the OPE between the neutral spin-$3$ current and the neutral spin-$4$ current by extracting the second order pole.
+It is also nontrivial to obtain the complete OPE of the charged spin-$3$ current with itself because this contains the adjoint two free indices.
+As long as the total spin appearing on the left hand sides, which is less than or equal to six, is concerned, then it is obvious to determine the complete OPEs of the charged spin-$2$ current with the charged (or neutral) spin-$4$ currents by using the results of this paper.
+The next open problem is to obtain the charged spin-$5$ currents which can be determined by the previous OPE of the charged spin-$3$ current with itself by focusing on the first order pole and the neutral spin-$5$ current which can be fixed by the OPE of the neutral spin-$3$ current with the neutral spin-$4$ current by extracting the second order pole.
 It is also open problem to check whether the unknown coefficients appearing in the charged and neutral spin-$4$ currents can be fixed by the regular conditions with the spin-$1$ currents living on the denominator of the coset model and the primary conditions with the stress energy tensor.

 \centerline{\bf Acknowledgments}